sveltejs/kit/packages/adapter-vercel/README.md

       // if true, will split your app into multiple functions
       // instead of creating a single one for the entire app
       split: false

-      // which version of Node.js you want your serverless
-      // function to run on - it only works with edge=false
-      // and ENABLE_VC_BUILD=1
-      nodeVersion: '16.x'
     })
   }
 };